Chart Color Schemes

 Recent residential development output has been above average within Brendale when compared nationally

 AreaSearch analysis of ABS building approval numbers shows Brendale had approximately 53 dwellings receiving development approval annually.
-Between financial years FY-21 and FY-25, around 267 homes were approved, with an additional 3 approved in FY-26.
-Over the past five financial years, an average of 1.4 new residents per dwelling was observed.
-However, this figure increased to 4.8 people per dwelling over the last two financial years, indicating growing demand and tightening supply.
+Between FY-21 and FY-25, around 267 homes were approved, with an additional 2 in FY-26.
+This resulted in about 1.3 new residents per year per dwelling constructed over the past five financial years, indicating balanced supply and demand.
+However, this figure has increased to 4.5 people per dwelling over the last two financial years, suggesting growing demand and tightening supply.

-New homes are being constructed at an average expected cost of $450,000, suggesting developers target the premium market with high-end developments.
-This year, $110.0 million in commercial approvals have been registered, highlighting significant local commercial activity.
-Compared to Greater Brisbane, Brendale exhibits 221.0% higher construction activity per person, offering buyers more choice but showing moderation in recent periods.
-This is notably higher than national levels, suggesting strong developer confidence in the location.
-New development comprises 38.0% detached houses and 62.0% medium to high-density housing, creating affordable entry points for downsizers, investors, and first-home buyers while maintaining robust demand for family homes despite increasing density pressures.
-With around 178 people per dwelling approval, Brendale exhibits growth area characteristics.
+The average construction value of new homes is $450,000, reflecting developers' focus on the premium market.
+In FY-26, commercial approvals totaled $110.0 million, indicating high local commercial activity.
+Compared to Greater Brisbane, Brendale exhibits 219.0% higher construction activity per person, offering buyers more choice.
+However, development activity has moderated recently.
+New developments consist of 38.0% detached houses and 62.0% medium and high-density housing, creating affordable entry points for downsizers, investors, and first-home buyers while maintaining robust demand for family homes.
+With around 178 people per dwelling approval, Brendale displays growth area characteristics.

 Frequently Asked Questions - Development